centrahq/api-documentation/pages/01.overview/08.custom-attributes/docs.md

 After you add and upload the video files in Catalog -> Attributes, you will see the list of options in the Product page:
 ![ProductCategoryVideo](example-product-category-video.png)
+-->

 #### Product video

-When the amount of videos is un-manageable, like one video per product, it might be better to use a dynamic input field to store video URL instead of a file
+Since products videos will be different on each product, we use a dynamic input field to store video URL

 ```php
 'pr_video' => [